Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: Particle tracking and event reconstruction with the PEN mTPC

-\item The full set of $x_i$ values recorded in a single events is scanned for a combination that satisfies the condition that $\text{col}_{1x}^2+\text{col}_{2x}^2 \equiv \text{col}_x^2 \leq c_x$ where $c_x$ is varied from 10 to 50\,mm$^2$ in steps of 10\,mm$^2$ if the tightest cut is not satisfied.
+\item The full set of observed $x,y$ space points is scanned for a combination that satisfies the condition $\text{col}_{1x}^2+\text{col}_{2x}^2 \equiv \text{col}_x^2 \leq c_x$ where $c_x$ is widened from 10 to 50\,mm$^2$ in steps of 10\,mm$^2$ until a solution is found.
 The corresponding cut circles are drawn in red in Fig.~\ref{fig:coll_tests-2d}(a).
 Once a combination of $x_i$ values is found to satisfy one of the above $\text{col}_x^2$ cuts, it is saved and removed from the set.
 Search for tracks continues among the remaining wire hits until all are sorted into track candidates, or have failed the col$_x^2\leq 50\,\text{mm}^2$ test.

 \item The $y_i$ values corresponding to the saved track candidates in step 1 are analyzed next using analogous criteria: $\text{col}_{1y}^2+\text{col}_{2y}^2 = \text{col}_y^2 \leq c_y$, again with $c_y$ from 10 to 50\,mm$^2$ in steps of 10\,mm$^2$.
 The circle corresponding to the first of these tests, $\text{col}_y^2 \leq 10\,\text{mm}^2$, is shown in Fig.~\ref{fig:coll_tests-2d}(b).
 At this stage, a track candidate consists of a set of four wire hit $(x,y)$ coordinate pairs that independently satisfy a $c_x$ and a $c_y$ cut.